Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 Oversold - Values Less Than 30

-Trades are generated when Stochastic Oscillator crosses these levels.
-However, overbought/oversold levels are prone to whipsaws especially when the market is trending upwards or downwards.
+Trade Signals are generated when Stochastic Oscillator Trading Indicator Trading crosses these levels.
+However, overbought/oversold levels are prone to whip-saws especially when market is trending upwards or downwards.